Chart Color Schemes

 Residential development activity is lower than average in Cambridge Park according to AreaSearch's national comparison of local real estate markets

-Cambridge Park has received approximately 64 dwelling approvals annually.
-The Australian Bureau of Statistics (ABS) reports that between Financial Year 2020 (FY-20) and FY-25, around 320 dwellings were approved, with 6 approvals so far in FY-26.
-On average, about 0.6 people have moved to the area annually for each dwelling built over these five financial years.
-This indicates that new supply is meeting or exceeding demand, providing ample buyer choices and creating capacity for population growth beyond current forecasts.
+Cambridge Park has received approximately 53 dwelling approvals annually over the past five financial years, totalling 267 homes.
+As of FY-26, 15 approvals have been recorded.
+On average, 0.6 people per year have moved to the area for each dwelling built between FY-21 and FY-25.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.

-The average construction cost value of new dwellings is around $283,000, which is below regional norms, offering more affordable housing options.
-In FY-26, approximately $9.7 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development.
-Compared to Greater Sydney, Cambridge Park has roughly half the building activity per person and ranks among the 46th percentile of areas assessed nationally.
+The average construction cost value of new dwellings is $189,000, which is below regional norms, offering more affordable housing options.
+In the current financial year, $9.7 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development.
+Compared to Greater Sydney, Cambridge Park records roughly half the building activity per person and places among the 46th percentile of areas assessed nationally.
 This suggests limited buyer choices and supports demand for existing dwellings.
-The area's new building activity consists of approximately 74.0% detached dwellings and 26.0% townhouses or apartments, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.
+The area's new building activity consists of 74.0% detached dwellings and 26.0% townhouses or apartments, maintaining its traditional suburban character focused on family homes appealing to those seeking space.

 Frequently Asked Questions - Development